 Home Financing: Is It Better to Use a Local or National Lender?

 There are so many decisions to make when you’re ready to buy a home.
-You have to decide a budget, the area you want to live, if you want a fixer-upper or a move-in ready home, and more.
+You'll need to decide your budget, the area you want to live, if you want a fixer-upper or a move-in ready home, and more.

-But there are far less exciting things you have to decide as well—like choosing a lender.
+But there are far less exciting things you'll need to decide as well—like choosing a lender.
 When you think about buying a home, home financing probably isn’t the first thing that comes to mind.
-For me, it’s how many bedrooms I want, if the master has a garden tub, and if there are a pool and playground nearby, etc. You'll have your own list.
-But choosing a lender and a type of home loan is inevitable and important.

 So what do you need to know and how do you decide?
 To gain a better understanding, it's important to take a look at both local and national lenders and dive into the pros and cons of each.

 Local lenders are your neighbors.
 They live in your community, shop at the same grocery stores, and eat at the same restaurants, so they know the area intimately.
 They also have personal connections with the appraisers and underwriters.

 And it’s their understanding of your local community and the housing market that make local lenders so valuable.

 Local lenders offer a personal touch.

 Allied Mortgage Group shares that “using a local lender allows you to work face-to-face with an expert, eliminating a lot of uncertainty and anxiety.
 With local lenders, you avoid those dreaded customer service lines manned by a team of voice-activated computers, and your messages won’t sit in a voicemail box unanswered for weeks on end.
 You’ll instead have a cell number you can call or text at a moment’s notice.”